Siege of Port Hudson: Weitzel's morning attacks, May 27th

-Thomas Sherman's afternoon attacks
+Sherman's afternoon attacks, May 27th

 Capt.
 Edmund C. Bainbridge's Battery A, 1st U.S. Artillery, at the siege of Port Hudson, Louisiana, 1863.

 Sketch map of the eastern Port Hudson Fortifications and Sherman's afternoon attack, May 27, 1863.

 While the infantry attacks raged against the northern section of the fortress, Brigadier General Sherman lined up 30 cannon opposite the eastern side of the fortress and conducted a steady bombardment of the rebel works and battery positions, supported by sharpshooters aiming for Confederate artillery crews.
 This effort had some success, but General Banks, upon hearing no rifle fire from the Union center, visited Sherman's headquarters and threatened to relieve him of command unless he advanced his troops.
 Sherman then began the attack on the eastern edge of the Port Hudson works at about 2 pm.

 These attacks included the troops of Augur as well as his own, and had less in the way of natural terrain obstacles to contend with, but in this area the Confederates had more time to construct fortifications, and had put more effort and firepower into them.
 One feature of the earthworks in this region was a dry moat and more abatis or cut down trees in front of the parapet.
 The Union attackers therefore carried axes, poles, planks, cotton bags and fascines to fill in the ditch.
 Another feature of the rebel defense was a battery containing two 24-pounder smoothbore (5.82-inch, 148 mm bore) as canister throwers.

 In this case the canister was composed of broken chains, segments of railroad rails, and other scrap iron.
 Confederate Colonel William R. Miles, commanding the infantry in the sector, had also removed all the rifles from the hospital that had been left by the sick and wounded.
 He was thus able to equip each of his soldiers with three weapons, greatly increasing their firepower.
 When the Union infantry closed within 200 yards they were met by a hail of rifle and canister fire, and few made it within 70 yards of the Confederate lines.
 Union commanders Sherman and Dow were wounded in these attacks, and Lieutenant Colonel James O'Brien, commanding the pioneer group, was killed.
 At 5 pm the commander of the 159th New York raised a white flag to signal a truce to remove the wounded and dead from the field.
 This ended the fighting for the day.
 None of the Union attacks had even made it to the Confederate parapets.
 The Union suffered 293 KIA, 1,545 wounded, 157 MIA, compared to the Confederate casualties of 235.